nanbuwks/staticdetector-opamp/README.md

 # staticdetector

-OpenSource hardware Static Electricity Detector
+OpenSource hardware Static Electricity Detector (OPAMP version)

 We developed this product for soldering practice.